 “Weight loss surgery for my diabetes has given me a second chance.”

-Surgery isn’t something to take lightly, and is definitely no quick fix, but it should be an option for those who want it.
+Surgery is no quick fix, but it should be an option for those who want it.
 At the moment, it can be really difficult to get a referral.
 So we’re working to try and make bariatric surgery more accessible for those who fit the criteria.

 Get all the facts on weight loss surgery.

-In the meantime, keep going to your regular check-ups and speak to your healthcare team if you’re worried about anything or have any questions.
-We've got loads more information about what you're entitled to at your annual diabetes checks.
+We've got more information about what you're entitled to at your annual diabetes checks.